A631 road: Sheffield (Meadowhall) to Bawtry

 The A631 then continues round Rotherham crossing the A618, becoming the dual-carriageway East Bawtry Road.
 Moorgate is to the left and Whiston is to the right – the road is the Rotherham-Whiston parish boundary.
 Ember Inns The Hind is on the right.
 It meets the B6410 and the A6123 (Herringthorpe Valley Road, the Rotherham ring road) at the Worrygoose Roundabout.
 The A631 becomes a non-trunk road and meets the A6021 at the Brecks Roundabout, also meeting Brecks Lane.
 After the roundabout is the Rotherham Premier Inn, and The Brecks Beefeater pub on the left, opposite an Esso garage.
 Further on the left is a small Sainsbury's, some takeaways, and Texaco The Brecks garage.
 It becomes Bawtry Road, passing the Dalton Listerdale Junior and Infants School, and passes through Listerdale and Wickersley with a parade of shops either side and The Three Horseshoes on the left, being crossed by the Rotherham Roundwalk.
 The Masons Arms is on the left, next to the Wickersley Roundabout which meets Northfield Lane from the left and Morthen Road (B6060) from the right, with the St Albans CE primary school to the south.
 It passes eastwards through Bramley with Wickersley library and the Wickersley School and Sports College on the right, next to the footbridge, meeting the B6093 from the left (for Sunnyside) near St Francis church.
 Rotherham Morrisons is on the right hand side, with access for the Rotherham East Ibis hotel.
 There is also the Sir Jack Roast Inn carvery and a McDonald's.
+A 2.5-mile section, west of the M18 to Brecks Hotel, was widened to dual carriageway from early 1972.